MarkyMark1000/Vue---The-Complete-Guide/README.md

 HE ALSO SUGGESTED HAVING A pages AND components DIRECTORY SO THAT WE CAN ADD SOME COMPONENTS INTO THE pages DIRECTORY, WHICH ARE ROUTER SPECIFIC AND SOME INTO THE components DIRECTORY WHICH ARE RE-USABLE COMPONENTS.

+MODAL THAT WORKS - VIDEO 192 RESOURCES !!!